pat-CIMAR-UF/SVM/README.md

 ```

 # Run
-After catkin_make succeed, modify line 3 of online_learning/object3d_detector/launch/object3d_detector.launch, and make the value is the path where your bag files are located:
+After catkin_make succeed, modify 'line 3' of online_learning/object3d_detector/launch/object3d_detector.launch, and make the value is the path where your bag files are located:

 `<arg name="bag" value="/home/yq/Downloads/LCAS_20160523_1200_1218.bag"/>`